ucladevx/embark-backend/README.md

 ### POST /events/:eventId/attend

+Post request: students and clubs can indicate interest in event

+Request parameter, eventId: \_id of event to attend

-Post request: students and clubs can indicate interest in event Put the following fields in the body of the request:
+Put the following fields in the body of the request:

 ```
 {
-    "user": "student" or "club"
+    "userType": "student" or "club"
-    "eventId": _id of event to attend
 }
 ```

 ### POST /events/:eventId/cancel

-Post request: students and clubs can cancel attendance for event Put the following fields in the body of the request:
+Post request: students and clubs can cancel attendance for event

+Put the following fields in the body of the request:

 ```
 {
-    "user": "student" or "club"
+    "userType": "student" or "club"
     "eventId": _id of event to cancel
 }
 ```